gambitproject/gambit/doc/intro.rst

 * Eugene Grayver developed the first version of the graphical user interface.

-* Gary Wu implemented an early scripting language interface for th Gambit library.
+* Gary Wu implemented an early scripting language interface for Gambit (since superseded by the Python API).

-* Many undergraduate and graduate students at Caltech and the University of Minnesota contributed in testing and documenting various features.
+* Stephen Kunath and Alessandro Andrioni did extensive work to create the first release of the Python API.

 .. _section-downloading: